How fear and shootings drive business for the gun industry

 “All of the anxiety from the past year is still hanging over our heads,” Levine said.
 “We have no precedent for this.
 We’re already in a spike.
 So are they really going to go up more?”

-Firearms sales over the last decade have tracked a pattern of surging with mass shootings and political uncertainty, according to Levine’s research.
+Firearms sales over the past decade have tracked a pattern of surging with mass shootings and political uncertainty, according to Levine’s research.

-And gun rights groups, such as the National Rifle Association, have become expert at using worries about new gun regulations to argue that firearms are about to disappear – which drives more sales.
+Gun rights groups, such as the National Rifle Association, have become expert at using worries about new gun regulations to argue that firearms are about to disappear, which drives more sales.

-Monthly gun sale estimates collected by Levine show dramatic peaks followed infamous mass shooting, such as the one seared into memory by their names alone: Sandy Hook, San Bernardino and Parkland.
+Monthly gun sale estimates collected by Levine show dramatic peaks followed infamous mass shootings, such as the ones seared into memory by their names alone: Sandy Hook, San Bernardino and Parkland.

 President Obama’s entire tenure was marked by sustained growth in gun sales because of stoked fears that at any moment he was going to instruct the government to take away Americans’ guns.